Orbit of the Moon: Inclination

 The mean inclination of the lunar orbit to the ecliptic plane is 5.145°.
 Theoretical considerations show that the present inclination relative to the ecliptic plane arose by tidal evolution from an earlier near-Earth orbit with a fairly constant inclination relative to Earth's equator.
 It would require an inclination of this earlier orbit of about 10° to the equator to produce a present inclination of 5° to the ecliptic.
 It is thought that originally the inclination to the equator was near zero, but it could have been increased to 10° through the influence of planetesimals passing near the Moon while falling to the Earth.
 If this had not happened, the Moon would now lie much closer to the ecliptic and eclipses would be much more frequent.

 The rotational axis of the Moon is not perpendicular to its orbital plane, so the lunar equator is not in the plane of its orbit, but is inclined to it by a constant value of 6.688° (this is the obliquity).
 As was discovered by Jacques Cassini in 1722, the rotational axis of the Moon precesses with the same rate as its orbital plane, but is 180° out of phase (see Cassini's Laws).
 Therefore, the angle between the ecliptic and the lunar equator is always 1.543°, even though the rotational axis of the Moon is not fixed with respect to the stars.
-It also means that when the moon is farthest north of the ecliptic, the centre of the part we see is about 6.7° south of the lunar equator and the south pole is visible, whereas when the moon is farthest south of the ecliptic the centre of the visible part is 6.7° north of the equator and the north pole is visible.
+It also means that when the Moon is farthest north of the ecliptic, the centre of the part seen from Earth is about 6.7° south of the lunar equator and the south pole is visible, whereas when the Moon is farthest south of the ecliptic the centre of the visible part is 6.7° north of the equator and the north pole is visible.
 This is called libration in latitude.